stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

 ## Composing Functional Typed Predictors in `dspy.Module`

-If you're creating DSPy pipelines via `dspy.Module` then you can simply use Functional Typed Predictors by creating these class methods and using them as decorators.
+If you're creating DSPy pipelines via `dspy.Module`, then you can simply use Functional Typed Predictors by creating these class methods and using them as decorators.
 Here is an example of using functional typed predictors to create a `SimplifiedBaleen` pipeline:

 ```python
 class SimplifiedBaleen(FunctionalModule):